vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-More often than not though, you will have a list of model objects you want to display to the user.
+In many case, you have a list of model objects you want to display to the user.
 In those cases, you will need to ensure that your model objects are identifiable using the `Identifiable` protocol as shown here:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/simple_list_in_swiftui/simple_list_in_swiftui/ListWithPersons.swift (ListWithPersons)"?> -->
 ```swift